dhis2/dhis2-docs/src/developer/web-api/data.md

 Note that this feature may be extremely useful, for example when producing disaggregated data from an EMR system, but there may be cases where a *categoryOptionCombo* mapping is easier or more desirable.
-The DHIS2 implementation of adx will check for the existence of a *categoryOptionCombo* attribute and, if it exists, it will use that in preference to exploded dimension attributes.
+The DHIS2 implementation of ADX will check for the existence of a *categoryOptionCombo* attribute and, if it exists, it will use that in preference to exploded dimension attributes.
 Similarly, an *attributeOptionCombo* attribute on the *group* element will be